m-labs/artiq/doc/manual/writing_a_driver.rst

 The controller
 --------------

 A controller is a piece of software that receives commands from a client over the network (or the ``localhost`` interface), drives a device, and returns information about the device to the client.
-The mechanism used is remote procedure calls (RPCs) using :class:`artiq.management.pc_rpc`, which makes the network layers transparent for the driver's user.
+The mechanism used is remote procedure calls (RPCs) using :class:`artiq.protocols.pc_rpc`, which makes the network layers transparent for the driver's user.

 The controller we will develop is for a "device" that is very easy to work with: the console from which the controller is run.
 The operation that the driver will implement is writing a message to that console.